240304-Hexaware/Notes/Project/readme.md

 ## Non-functional Requirements
 A completred project should also adhere to the following constraints:
- - User passwords should be encrypted
+ - ~User passwords should be encrypted~ auth is now a stretch goal
  - User inputs should be validated and sanitized
  - Information should be transmitted between client and server(s) [RESTfully](https://en.wikipedia.org/wiki/REST)